DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 As was noted multiple times above, this set is contained in the feasible region of problem \eqref{prob:OneInequalConstr}, which implies that for any $z \ge \sqrt{3} / 2$ it is contained in $[1, + \infty)$, while for any $z \le - \sqrt{3} / 2$ it is contained in $(- \infty, -1]$.
-Consequently, a sequence $\{ x_n \}$ generated by Algorithm~\ref{alg:CCP}, i.e. $x_{n + 1}$ is defined as a solution of the problem
+Consequently, a sequence $\{ x_n \}$ generated by Algorithmic Pattern~\ref{alg:CCP}, i.e. $x_{n + 1}$ is defined as an optimal solution of the problem

 is contained in the set $(- \infty, -1]$, if $x_0 \le - 1$, and in the set $[1, + \infty)$, if $x_0 \ge 1$.
 In the case $x_0 = 0$ one has $x_n \equiv 0$.
-Moreover, one can easily check that all assumptions of Theorem~\ref{thrm:CCP_Convergence} are satisfied, and $x_{n + 1} > x_n$ for all $n \in \mathbb{N}$, if $x_0 \le - 1$, while $x_{n + 1} < x_n$ for all $n \in \mathbb{N}$, if $x_0 \ge 1$.
-Therefore, a sequence $\{ x_n \}$ generated by Algorithm~\ref{alg:CCP} converges to the locally optimal solution $x_* = -1$, if $x_0 \le - 1$, and it converges to the globally optimal solution $x_* = 1$, if $x_0 \ge 1$.
-This example shows that if the feasible region of a problem under consideration consists of several disjoint convex components, then a sequence generated by Algorithm~\ref{alg:CCP} lies within the component containing the initial guess $x_0$ and converges to a critical point from this component, i.e. a sequence generated by Algorithm~\ref{alg:CCP} cannot jump from one convex component of the feasible region to another.
+Moreover, one can easily check that all assumptions of Theorem~\ref{thrm:CCP_Convergence} are satisfied, and $x_{n + 1} > x_n$ for all $n \in \mathbb{N}$, if $x_0 < - 1$, while $x_{n + 1} < x_n$ for all $n \in \mathbb{N}$, if $x_0 > 1$.
+Therefore, a sequence $\{ x_n \}$ generated by Algorithmic Pattern~\ref{alg:CCP} converges to the locally optimal solution $x_* = -1$, if $x_0 \le - 1$, and it converges to the globally optimal solution $x_* = 1$, if $x_0 \ge 1$.
+This example shows that if the feasible region of a problem under consideration consists of several disjoint convex components, then a sequence generated by Algorithmic Pattern~\ref{alg:CCP} lies within the component containing the initial guess $x_0$ and converges to a critical point from this component, i.e. a sequence generated by Algorithmic Pattern~\ref{alg:CCP} cannot jump from one convex component of the feasible region to another.
 Let us note that one can easily prove this result in the general case.

-Let us now consider Algorithm~\ref{alg:CCP_penalty}.
-To this end, we first analyse the exactness of the penalized subproblem that has the form
+\textbf{The penalized subproblem.}~Let us now consider Algorithmic Pattern~\ref{alg:CCP_penalty}.
+To this end, we first analyze the exactness of the penalized subproblem that has the form